okkur/syna/exampleSite/content/fragments/contact/index.md

 title = "Contact"
 +++

-Contact fragment renders a form with maximum of 4 fields:
+Contact fragment renders a form with a maximum of 4 fields:

 - Name
 - Email